Go back to all articles

-How to Avoid your Financial Application Crash Under Load
+How to Avoid Your Financial Application Crash Under Load

 We talked to our expert Xenia from PFLB’s load testing department about financial application testing.
 Xenia shared her experience of testing financial applications and transaction systems, along with some life hacks on how to choose the perfect timing for such performance tests.

 Providers of financial services usually suggest that their customers should use both the web version and mobile application simultaneously.
 But in recent years the popularity of mobile applications has been climbing, and they are definitely going to take the first place eventually.
 That is why it is so important to test the system under load, both on the front end and on the back end.
-However, I’d like to focus on the back end of the financial system and its performance testing.
+However, I’d like to focus on the back end of the financial system and its load and performance testing services.
 The speed of the application itself on the front end is a separate issue.

 If a large number of users is working with your heavy loaded system via mobile client, performance testing becomes a must.
 To figure out if the number of users is large, just ask yourselves if mobile client operations are in the top list of your requests.